Tel: 01652 660374

 Even later to capture informal shots of your guests having fun?

-Until the firework display at the end of the day?
+Or until the firework display at the end of the day?

 Location, location, location